PierreMishra/Lung_Cancer_Rates_ENV.710/README.md

 # Investigators

-Lannette Rangel, Masters of Environmental Management, 2020, Nicholas School of the Environment, Duke University
+* Lannette Rangel, Masters of Environmental Management, 2020, Nicholas School of the Environment, Duke University

-Pierre Mishra, Masters of Environmental Management, 2021, Nicholas School of the Environment, Duke University
+*Pierre Mishra, Masters of Environmental Management, 2021, Nicholas School of the Environment, Duke University

-The work presented here is a collaboration between Lannette and I.